 The APPLICATION WINDOW for 2016-2017 was open from December 1, 2015 – February 10, 2016.
 LATE REGISTRATION will be available May 1st, 2016.
 The “Apply Now” button should work again beginning May 1.

 Magnet tours were available starting October 28th and ending February 10, 2016.

 MAGNET OPEN HOUSE: December 10, 2015 at 6:30PM.

 Students and staff at McNicol Middle School were pleasantly surprised upon their return for the 2012-2013 school year.
-The opening of the McNicol STEM Academy in 2011 provided for a fresh start to the implementation of the STEM Magnet Program at our school.
-The McNicol STEM Academy highlights three houses of STEM Curriculum, which include: Bioengineering, Alternative Energy, and a STEM Paxton Lab.
+The opening of the McNicol STEM Academy in 2011 provided a fresh start to the implementation of the STEM Program at our school.
+The McNicol STEM Academy highlights three houses of STEM Curriculum, which include: PhytoSTEMatics, Alternative Energy, and a STEM Paxton Lab.
 As recipients of the MSAP Grant ($8.6 million), McNicol Middle School students work in brand new 21st century hands-on learning and teaching labs.

 So what exactly does STEM stand for and what is a STEM school?

 STEM stands for Science, Technology, Engineering and Mathematics.
 As a STEM school we focus on these subjects and intentionally integrate them into every aspect of our students’ education.